SolarNetworkFoundation/solarnetwork.net/content/resources/services/education.md

 ## Start today

-There are many schools out there today that employ SolarNetwork to measure their solar generation and their power consumption in real time.
+Many schools already employ SolarNetwork to measure their solar generation and their power consumption in real time.
 Take a look at what they are doing, and build on it.
 The energy data laboratory of the future is available right now, and to get started all you need is a SolarNode.

+{{<button-bar buttons="main"/>}}